 Machine Translation Maturity Model (MTMM) Benchmarking MT processes

-Editor’s note: this blog references and draws inspiration from The Machine Translation Maturity Model, first described in a white paper published by Donnelley Language Solutions.
+Editor’s note: this blog references and draws inspiration from The Machine Translation Maturity Model, first described in a white paper published by Donnelley Language Solutions (now SDL).
 As a research company, Nimdzi does not officially endorse specific companies or associations, but we strive to share innovative ideas with our audience regardless of the source, including content developed by other sources.

 Now that that’s over with… let’s jump right in!